mhewedy/spring-data-jpa-mongodb-expressions/README.md

 ## Limitations:
 This library by design doesn't support joining multiple entites. this decision took to keep things simple and more importanlty in order not to make the generated sql queries not optimized.
-However if you have such need you can create a DB View and map it to an entity, it will allow to much better queries.
+However if you have such need you can create a DB View and map it to an entity, it will allow result in much better queries.

 ## Plan:
 Create a javascript client to build the mongodb queries.